MedipallyRajasri-06/Freelance-Bid-Portal-Students/README.md

 ```
 Frontend runs at: **http://localhost:5173**
 (Vite dev server proxies any `/api/*` request to `http://localhost:5000`.)
+frontend vercel on : freelance-bid-portal-students-ds1sy9fij.vercel.app

 ### 3. Try it out
-1. Open http://localhost:5173 and register two accounts — one as **client**,
+1. Open https://freelance-bid-portal-students.vercel.app and register two accounts — one as **client**,
    one as **student**.
 2. As the client, post a project (`/post-project`).
 3. As the student, go to `/projects`, open that project, and submit a bid.